M31glx/APD-fMRI/README.md

 This study was funded by [Eisdell Moore Centre](https://www.emcentre.ac.nz/) and Faculty of Science's Research fund from [the University of Auckland](https://www.auckland.ac.nz/en.html).

 # Data science behind the study
+In this project, range of different approaches were used to treat the data such as formatting 4D imaging dataset (DICOM --> NIFTI), re-arranging data structure into brain Imaging Data structure (BIDS), quality inspection for evaluating spurious data (MRIQC), evaluation of de-noising pipelines, modeling data based on the theory of graph as well as statistical analysis.

+## fMRI data
 When acquiring functional MRI (fMRI) data from a scanner, the output includes a complex array of raw and processed data that captures both structural and functional aspects of the brain (Figure 4: Right).

 In addition to functional data, a high-resolution structural MRI scan is often acquired.
 This provides a detailed map of the brain’s anatomy, which is used for aligning and localizing functional data to specific brain regions (Figure 4: Left).